 What is batik printing?

-Batik fabric is usually dyed by a wax resist the process and involves applying a resist substance to the areas of the design that you do not need the color of the dye.
+Batik fabric is usually dyed by a wax resist the process and involves applying a resist material to the areas of the design that you do not need the color of the dye.
 This is referred to as Batik printing.
 Beautiful designs and patterns can be made on fabric using this technique.
 It involves some creative skills and intensive labor.

 There are records of this art form being practiced on textiles in India, China, Japan and Africa from old days.
 Batik as we know it today is more known as an art form refined in Indonesia.
 The Javanese methods of resist dyeing produce very innovative and creative patterns on the batik fabric.
 In Indonesia Batik is a way of life, the fabric is used everywhere – Indonesian men wear Barik printed sarongs, women wear batik headdresses and clothes, their houses are adorned with beautiful batik wall hangings.